OpenDataManchester/Open3P/docs/5_Controlled_Lists/5_014_Complete_Packaging_Disruptors.md

 ---
-title: Component Disruptors
+title: Complete Packaging Disruptors
 description: The disruptors controlled list for complete packaging.
 ---

-# Component Disruptors
+# Complete Packaging Disruptors

-The component disruptors controlled list identifiers what might disrupt the end of life process of a complete packaging item.
+The complete packaging disruptors controlled list identifiers what might disrupt the end of life process of a complete packaging item.
 This is used in [complete packaging end of life routes relationship list](../6_Relationship_Lists/6_008_Complete_Packaging_End_of_Life_Routes.md).

 ## Data
 |<div style="width:200px">identifier</div>|category|detailed|